Allan Aal: Managerial career

 After retiring, Aal started working at former side Rio Branco, before being named manager of Coritiba's under-17 team on 22 May 2012.
 On 1 October 2015, he returned to Rio Branco, but now named first-team manager.

 On 15 February 2016, after four defeats in the first four matches of the campaign, Aal was sacked.
 He took over Foz do Iguaçu for the 2017 season, and left the club on 15 February 2018 to manage Portuguesa.

 Dismissed by Lusa on 6 November 2018, Aal managed Nacional-SP for a short period before being appointed at the helm of Cascavel, a club he was already linked in the pre-season but left to take over Nacional.

 Still in 2019, after leaving Cascavel, Aal moved to Paraná as an assistant manager, but was named manager ahead of the 2020 season.
 He was relieved of his duties on 1 November 2020, and took over fellow Série B side Cuiabá fifteen days later.

 Despite leading Cuiabá to a first-ever promotion, Aal left the club on a mutual agreement on 1 February 2021.
 He took over Guarani in the second division three days later, but was sacked 18 May.

 Aal was announced as CRB manager on 24 May 2021.
 He was dismissed the following 10 February, after a poor start of the new campaign, and took over fellow second division side Novorizontino two days later.

 On 19 June 2022, after suffering relegation in the 2022 Campeonato Paulista and a six-match winless run, Aal was sacked by Novorizontino.
 On 2 July, he replaced Dado Cavalcanti at the helm of fellow second division side Vila Nova.

 On 23 November 2022, despite saving Vila Nova from relegation, Aal was sacked by the club.
+The following 18 May, he was named in charge of ABC also in the second division.

+On 2 September 2023, Aal left ABC, with the club in the last position of the 2023 Série B. He was appointed in charge of Náutico for the 2024 season on 15 November, but was dismissed on 30 March 2024, despite reaching the finals of the Campeonato Pernambucano.

+On 29 July 2024, Aal was announced back at Guarani in the second division.
+He left by mutual consent on 25 November, after suffering relegation.

+On 4 February 2025, Aal replaced sacked Paulo Comelli at the helm of Noroeste.
+After managing to avoid relegation, he was appointed in charge of second division Botafogo-SP on 19 May.

+On 4 October 2025, Aal was sacked by Botafogo after a run of six winless matches.